rickyadriell/01-founder-projects/README.md

 # 01 Founders Projects

 The projects in 01 Founders mimic the real-world projects that you will be working on as a software engineer.
 All projects is  created by collaborating with other aspiring software engineers.
 The projects are designed to help you build a portfolio of work that demonstrates your skills as a software engineer.
 Projects are divided into 3 modules including Go programming, JavaScript programming, and Rust programming.
-It's also have pool of projects that you work on and collaborated with other members in the community.
+It's also have pool of projects that you can work on and collaborated with other members in the community.

 ## Go Programming